 Cheryl Jackson, MD, division chief of pediatric emergency medicine at UNC Health, talked to WRAL's "Go Ask Mom"

-about parents' concerns of coronavirus (COVID-19) and affirmed that kids are not more susceptible to the illness.
-She also offered advice about how to discuss coronavirus (COVID-19) with kids and teens.
+about parents' concerns of COVID-19 and affirmed that kids are not more susceptible to the illness.
+She also offered advice about how to discuss COVID-19 with kids and teens.

 Dealing with School Closings

 Most schools and child care centers have closed, leaving parents looking for ways to make alternate childcare and work arrangements or ways to help their kids adjust to being home and possibly using online class options.
 The American Academy of Pediatrics recommends keeping routines as normal as possible and suggests these tips:

 - Keep an eye on media time.